-Agmatine Sufate is also known by some other names such as agmatine, 4-ganidine, and a few other names.
+Agmatine Sulfate is also known by some other names such as agmatine, 4-guanidine, and a few other names.

-Basically it is a metabolite derived out of Arginine and it therefore is an amino acid.
-It would not be right to classify Agmatine Sulfate as a BCAA and it is in no way related to protein of any kind.
+Basically, it is a metabolite derived out of Arginine and it, therefore, is an amino acid.
+It would not be right to classify Agmatine Sulfate as a BCAA and it is in no way related to the protein of any kind.

 However, there are many who believe that it is helpful and offers some benefits.

 Agmatine Sulfate is NOT considered to be a stimulant like caffeine.
 This also means that there are no crash-like effects.
 That being said Agmatine Sulfate does stimulate NOS-production which will stimulate and enhance blood flow (hence why people take it as a pre-workout supplement or brain enhancer.)

 Agmatine is derived when it is allowed to go through a process of decarboxylation.

 When Agmatine Sulfate is taken orally, it works in our guts.
 Our guts help in this substance go through the process of decarboxylation.
 Its main function is to impede the production of something known as NOS or Nitric Oxide Synthase.
 It does so by influencing three enzymes.